Screenings & Affordable Blood Tests

 For additional information about Celiac Disease click here.

-For information about the Alaska Allergy Panel, please click here, scroll down to Region 18 description.
+For information about the Alaska Allergy Panel, please click here and scroll down to Region 18 description.

 Complete Women’s Wellness Package – includes Chemistry/Hematology Profile (Infection, Anemia, Liver Disease, Clotting ability, Kidney and adrenal function, Liver function, Bone disease, Tissue disease or damage, Heart function, Liver function, Muscle function, Coronary heart disease), Thyroid Screen (Thyroid function), Vitamin D Screen (Bone metabolism, Parathyroid function), and A1C Screen (Diabetes, Glucose) – 155.